write-mv/write.mv/README.md

 ## Stuff to do

+- [ ] Fix navigation for mobile and UI card to mobile friendly
 - [ ] Configure meta tags for all pages
 - [ ] Ability to Remove Posts with confirm modal
 - [ ] Blog and Post insights